Daniel-N-Huss/lighthouse-web-notes/Week_1/Day_3/lecture.md

 Primitives are copied by value, non-primitives are copied by reference.

-Path by value, path by reference
+Pass by value, pass by reference

 Good for one class of data (a list of people, or flavours, or something)